Sysinternals/SysmonForLinux/DEVELOP.md

 ### Simple Example

-SysmonFileDelete is a good example of an existing event that only required a simple solution; it attaches to the unlink() and unlinkat() syscalls and fills in a SYSMON\_FILE\_DELETE struct.
+SysmonFileDelete is a good example of an existing event that only required a simple solution; it attaches to the unlink() syscall and fills in a SYSMON\_FILE\_DELETE struct.
 No pseudo-events or pseudo-syscalls are necessary.
-In the eBPF config in sysmonforlinux.c the programs are added to the unlink() and unlinkat() syscalls, and the File Delete event is set in SetActiveSyscalls() in sysmonforlinux.c to require these two syscalls.
+In the eBPF config in sysmonforlinux.c the programs are added to the unlink() syscall, and the File Delete event is set in SetActiveSyscalls() in sysmonforlinux.c to require this syscall.
 No correlation engine in required, nor any post processing.
 In handle\_event() in sysmonforlinux.c, the event simply hits the Default case and is dispatched directly to DispatchEvent().

 ### Slightly More Complex Example